charbonats/microb/README.md

 The `pyproject.toml` file is a standard file for python projects.
 It is used to configure the project and its dependencies.

 Several build configurations can be defined in a single `pyproject.toml`.
-Each build configuration is defined in a separate section under `[tool.microb]`.
-The default build configuration is defined under `[tool.microb.default]`.
+Each build configuration is defined in a separate section under `[tool.microb.target]`.
+The default build configuration is defined under `[tool.microb.target.default]`.

 The frontend is compatible with linux, windows and mac.
 It also supports various cpu architectures.
 Currently `i386`, `amd64`, `arm/v6`, `arm/v7`, `arm64/v8` are supported.
 Buildkit automatically picks the right version